Back to Main. Beware of spoilers!

 - Intercourse with You: The subject nearly every time he sings, intentional or not.

-- In the episode "Red Hot Catholic Love", when the confused boys asked Chef why and what the priest want to put something on their butts, he walks away.
+- In the episode "Red Hot Catholic Love", when the confused boys asked Chef why the priest wanted to put something on their butts and what, he walks away.

 - Similarly, when they ask him what a prostitute is in "Fat Camp" he gets angry:

 Chef: It's a what?
 A giant snake?
 Killing everybody?
 Growing bigger?
 Children, you know I rarely say this but, well... fudge it.

 - The earliest example comes in "Summer Sucks", when the boys call him for help.

 Stan: Dude, I think he told us to go fuck ourselves.